Answer the Question, Not the Topic

 For example, a plan for the question above might look like this:

-This only took me a couple of minutes to write and will mean that I have a very clear essay and save me lots of time when I start to write.
+This only took me a few minutes to write and will mean that I have a very clear essay and save me lots of time when I start to write.

 Use an Appropriate Structure

-The great thing about this is there are standard structures you can learn for each of these essays.
+The great thing about this is that you can learn standard structures for each of these essays.
 I am not talking about memorising essays, you should never do this, but you should familiarise yourself with the standard structures.

 Sentence 1- Paraphrase Sentence